강의

 What should I prepare before attending the lecture?

-• Of course, you need to have JDK 1.8 or higher installed on your PC or laptop.
+• As you might expect, you need to have JDK 1.8 or higher installed on your PC or laptop.

-• The most important thing you need to prepare to attend our lecture is none other than the will to learn new skills and the perseverance to never give up. ^^
+• The most important things you need to prepare to take our course are nothing other than the will to learn new skills and the perseverance to never give up. ^^

-Show me your will and perseverance, and I will do my best to help you overcome the barrier to entry of RxJava.
+Show me your will and perseverance, and I'll do my best to help you overcome the barriers to entry into RxJava.

 Solid fundamentals of reactive programming